Taaitaaiger/jlrs/README.md

 these traits are async traits.

 An async task is similar to a blocking task, except that you must implement the async `run` method instead of providing a closure.
-This method takes a `Global` and a mutable reference to an `AsyncGcFrame`.
+This method takes a `Global` and an `AsyncGcFrame`.
 This new frame type not only provides access to the same features as `GcFrame`, it can also be used to call async methods provided by the `CallAsync` trait.
 These methods schedule a function call as a new Julia `Task` and can be `await`ed until this task has completed.
 The async runtime can switch to another task while the result is pending, allowing multiple tasks to progress.

 The previous example can be rewritten as an async task: